 The Beetle, Feather, and Heavyweight robots battle it out at live shows around the country roughly twice a month in front of a crowd of around 500 people, with championships held for each weight class once a year.

 The Antweights and below meet up 3 times a year for the Antweight World Series.
-The last one was hosted here at the University of Reading, and saw over 150 robots compete.
+Over 150 robots competed when it was hosted at the University of Reading.
 The Antweight class is the more beginner friendly of the categories, attracting roboteers of all ages.

 There are loads of different designs of robots, from simple pushers and grabbers, to powerful C02 powered flippers and high speed spinning disks.
 All of them designed to take out their opponent as effectively as possible, whilst not getting destroyed.